-An Automated Reports & Map Request Form is required to purchase reports and maps.
+A Reports & Map Request Form is required to purchase reports and maps.
 The products offered are:

-Automated Reports
+Reports

-- Statement of Votes Cast Report Information provided includes number of votes cast by broken down by precinct, number of registered voters in a particular precinct, voter turnout percentages, etc. This report is free of charge and can be found on the Election page after the canvass has been completed. - Precinct list Information provided includes a list of precincts within a single or multiple jurisdiction(s) - Polling place list Information provided is a list of polling places for an election.
+- Statement of Votes Cast Report Information provided includes number of votes cast by broken down by precinct, number of registered voters in a particular precinct, voter turnout percentages, etc. This report is free of charge and can be found on the Election page of the Registrar of Voters website after the canvass has been completed. - Precinct list Information provided includes a list of precincts within a single or multiple jurisdiction(s) - Polling place list Information provided is a list of polling places for an election.
 It can be generated for the entire county or for a specific district according to the needs of the purchaser - Customized reports Information provided is specific to the customer's request.